What Does DHEA do in the Body

 Improve Body Composition

 When you supplement DHEA in cases of low levels, you may improve metabolic health.
-When DHEA converts to estrogen, it improves insulin sensitivity.
-Research suggests DHEA supplementation may help improve lean body mass while reducing fat mass.
+When DHEA converts to estrogen, it improves insulin sensitivity8.
+Research suggests DHEA supplementation may help improve lean body mass while reducing fat mass9.

 DHEA and testosterone are essential for muscle strength and preserving and improving lean body mass.
-DHEA supplementation may enhance the effects of strength training
+DHEA supplementation may enhance the effects of strength training10

 DHEA and adrenal insufficiency